 5. After uninstall is complete, download the latest version of the driver again.

-7. Restart the computer System.
+7. Finally, restart the computer System.

 After completing the process mentioned above, the Kmode exception not handled issue will be solved.
-But if it does not get solved, then the drivers are working fine and some other factor is causing the error.
+But if it does not get resolved, then the drivers are working fine and some other factor is causing the error.
 To fix that, follow the methods below.

 Method 2: Free Up Memory Space on Your Computer

-After long use of the computer system, the system has an accumulation various file and folders, several old files, old downloads and what not.
+After extended use of the computer system, the system has an accumulation various file and folders, several old files, old downloads and what not.
 All these items eat up a lot of disk space in your computer system and they together become the cause of several errors including the one under discussion, the, i.e., the Kmode exception not handled error.
 To get rid of this error, a method is to free up the disk space.
 After doing this, the error will not show up again if it has occurred due to low space on disk.

 Method 3: Update the Drivers to the Latest Version